AR-Rui-Aly/AR-Rui-Aly/README.md

 </p>
-<div size='20px'> My name is A-RAZAC RUİ.
-Thank You for taking the time to view my GitHub Profile
+<div size='20px'> Thank You for taking the time to view my GitHub Profile
 </div>

 <br>
-- 🌱 I’m a programmer, aspiring Cybersecurity Professional with continously eveolving interest in IT and I love challenges and learning.
+- 🌱 I’m a programmer, Aspiring Cybersecurity Professional with continously eveolving interest in IT and I love challenges and learning.